What is the working principle of search engines?

 Google is the focus of SEO

 Many people associate the term “search engine” with Google.
-Google has 92% of the global search engines market.
-Google being the most popular search engine, SEO is often focused on what works best for Google.
+Google has 92% of the global search engine market.
+Google is the most popular search engine, and an affordable SEO agency often focused on what works best for Google.
 It is helpful to understand how Google works.
-Click here to get more about search engine algorithms.

 Let’s assume you search for “Mailchimp tutorials and guides”.
 This is a very clear search.
 Google knows what you are looking for and delivers the most useful page as the top organic search result.